Thirdwrist/shoppinpal/readme.md

 ## Requirements

 ### Create a RESTful web service for a Library.
-The service must have the following API endpoints:
+The service must have the following API endpoints

 - [x] Create a new Book
 - [x] Read existing Books